Complete Guide to Childcare Subsidies in Singapore: CCS, AICS & KiFAS Explained

 KiFAS: Subsidy Support for Kindergartens

-KiFAS is income-based and structured so that Singaporean children from lower-income families can access kindergarten education at minimal or no cost.
-Families with a gross monthly household income of $3,000 and below may receive full fee assistance, meaning their child attends kindergarten essentially for free.
-The scheme scales upwards, with partial assistance available for households earning up to $7,500 per month.
+KiFAS is an income-based subsidy structured to ensure that quality early education remains affordable.
+Families with a gross monthly household income of $3,000 and below receive the maximum subsidy, meaning they could pay as little as $1 per month in school fees.
+The scheme scales progressively, offering partial financial assistance to households earning up to $12,000 per month.

 Important things to know about KiFAS:

-- Eligibility: The child must be a Singapore Citizen enrolled in an MOE kindergarten.
+- Eligibility: The child must be a Singapore Citizen enrolled in an MOE Kindergarten or an approved Anchor Operator (AOP) kindergarten.

-- Income ceiling: Gross monthly household income must not exceed $7,500 (or a per capita income of $1,875) to qualify for any level of assistance.
+- Income ceiling: The gross monthly household income must not exceed $12,000 (or a Per Capita Income of $3,000 for larger households with 5 or more members) to qualify for assistance.

-- Application: Parents apply through the MOE kindergarten when enrolling their child, and the school will guide you through the necessary documentation.
+- Application: Parents can apply directly through their childβs kindergarten upon enrolment.
+The centre’s administrative team will guide you through the necessary documentation.

-- Annual renewal: KiFAS assistance is reviewed annually, so you will need to update your income information each year to continue receiving support.
+- Annual renewal: KiFAS subsidies are reviewed annually.
+You will be required to update your household income information each year to continue receiving the support.

 CCS vs AICS vs KiFAS: Quick Comparison